Architecture for High School 2

 Instructor: David Nance

-This course will build on what students learned in Architecture I, and will help them further develop their understanding of architectural concepts and design techniques.
+This course will build on what students learned in Architecture I and further develop their understanding of architectural concepts and design techniques.
 They will continue to refine their ability to conceptualize and create detailed architectural plans and models, engage in critical thinking, and design purpose-driven structures.
-They will also work on developing a portfolio of their work.
+They will also develop a portfolio of their work.

-Throughout the course, students will refine their abilities to use design software, and will learn about different materials, safety requirements, and sustainable design principles.
+Throughout the course, students will refine their proficiency with design software and learn about materials, safety requirements, and sustainable design principles.
 They will also practice presenting and critiquing architectural ideas in a professional manner.

-Students will have the flexibility to choose which materials they want to use when building models, so the materials listed here are for guidance, not specific requirements.
+Students will have the flexibility to choose which materials they wish to use when building models; the materials listed here are for guidance only, not specific requirements.

 Course Structure

 Each semester will consist of one overarching project.
-Weekly topics, tasks, and activities will build toward completion of this project.
-Students will frequently share their projects in class, in order to have the projects critiqued by classmates and the teacher.
+Weekly topics, tasks, and activities will culminate in the completion of this project.
+Students will frequently share their projects in class to have them critiqued by classmates and the teacher.
 In this way, they will be able to get new ideas and make adjustments to their projects.

 Who should enroll?

 High school students who have previously taken Architecture for High School 1 or a comparable course.
-Students who are coming out of Middle School Architecture should enroll in Architecture 1 rather than this course.
-Parents are welcome to reach out to Mr. Nance with questions about the best placement for their student(s).
+Parents are welcome to contact Mr. Nance with questions regarding the best placement for their student(s).

 Prerequisite